Why a Rear LiDAR Scanner on the New iPhone 12 is a Game Changer

 3 iPhone 12's laying facedown on a wooden table

-Although the same light-detecting capabilities were built into the latest model iPad Pros, the notion of having a LiDAR-equipped device in your pocket has opened up a new swath of possibilities for AR and 3D scanning.
-Here’s why the technology is such a game changer for iPhone users, and where its wider adoption will bring us in the future.
+Although the same light-detecting capabilities were built into the latest model iPad Pros, the notion of having a LiDAR-equipped device in your pocket has opened up a new swath of possibilities.
+It particularly affects AR and 3D scanning.
+Here’s why the technology is such a game-changer for iPhone users, and where its wider adoption will bring us in the future.

 Advanced Scanning

 While the high-end iPhones will continue to use TrueDepth cameras for user-facing applications, the world-facing LiDAR scanning on the iPhone 12 Pro versions advances the device’s scanning capabilities.
-It’s the difference between a few feet of range for TrueDepth versus up to five meters of range for LiDAR—a paradigm shift when it comes to range, and one that users will become familiar with immediately when they start taking photos with their new iPhone.
+It’s the difference between a few feet of range for TrueDepth versus up to five meters of range for LiDAR.
+This is a paradigm shift when it comes to range, and one that users will become familiar with immediately when they start taking photos with their new iPhone.

 Apple claims this technology allows the camera to focus six times faster than previous models, a claim attested to by the positive reviews coming out for the iPhone 12.
-Low light and night mode portraits, in particular, are substantially improved by utilizing LiDAR, and the upgrade is visible by any amateur or professional smartphone photographer.
+Low-light and night mode portraits, in particular, are substantially improved by utilizing LiDAR.
+The upgrade is visible to any amateur or professional smartphone photographer.

-These exponential improvements in photo quality only scratch the surface of what the technology is capable of, but they make for an excellent introductory point for users eager to put their iPhone to greater practical use.
-Further capabilities added by LiDAR will look beyond the quotidian ways we use our phones and toward a future that’s more virtual.
+These exponential improvements in photo quality only scratch the surface of what the technology is capable of.
+However, they make for an excellent introductory point for users eager to put their iPhone to greater practical use.
+Further capabilities added by LiDAR will look beyond the quotidian ways we use our phones and toward a more virtual future.

 The Here & Now

 Augmented Reality (AR) apps have grown steadily in popularity, utilizing modern smartphone cameras and displays to create an illusion of holographic content.
-With the LiDAR release, Apple has clearly indicated their dedication toward improving the user experience in this field.
+With the LiDAR release, Apple has clearly indicated its dedication to improving the user experience in this field.
 In fact, they’ve said so themselves.

 Some popular examples include measuring rooms to ascertain the right fit and style when shopping for furniture or measuring the mobility of a physical rehabilitation patient through live scanning.
 These instances, of course, are meant for professionals, such as interior designers and physical therapists, who are likely to have already invested in an iPad to upgrade their business capabilities.
 With that in mind, what does LiDAR offer for the rest of us?